 How long should a newly restored marble surface be left untouched?

 Usually, a sealer will dry within an hour after it is applied.
 But the longer you leave it untouched, especially by water, the longer the sealed marble will last.
-So stay away from it for as long as possible to maximize the effects of the sealer.
+That being said, it is a good idea to let it dry for as long as possible to maximize the effects of the sealer.

-Is it cheaper to crystallize than to apply abrasive polish?
+Is it less expensive to crystallize than to apply abrasive polish?

 Is it okay to simply rent a floor machine and do a DIY marble restoration?